odpi/egeria/open-metadata-resources/open-metadata-tutorials/beginners-guide/running-self-contained.md

     egeriadl_1    | Thu Sep 26 19:33:56 GMT 2019 OMAG server platform ready for configuration
     ```

-    the tutorials are ready.
-Go to http://localhost:18888 to start the tutorials.
+    Your self-contained environment should be ready.
+Go to http://localhost:18888 to open the Jupyter interface and
+    you are ready to [start the Open Metadata Labs](../../open-metadata-labs).

-1. To shutdown the environment, again within the `tutorials` directory run the command
+1. To shutdown the environment, again within the `tutorials` directory run the command:

+    ```shell script
-`docker-compose -f ./egeria-tutorial.yaml down`
+    docker-compose -f ./egeria-tutorial.yaml down
+    ```

 **Important note**: Be aware that each time you run the environment it will reset to a clean tutorial.
 So if you make
 any changes within the Notebooks that you want to keep, be sure to save these to a local file on your computer before